GenericMale/MyAnimeListTheme/README.md

 1. Install NodeJS and make sure `npm` is on your path.
 2. Switch to the directory with the _package.json_ and run `npm install`.
 3. Execute `npm run build`.

-## TODO

-* Show difference between chapters and volumes in manga list and fix height of status indicator
-* Improve variables used in sass file to enable easier extension and customization